Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 cp platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/ip/isp_single_kv260/ platforms/vivado/kv260_ispMipiRx_vcu_DP/ip/ -rf

-Then refresh the repo: refresh repo
+4. Then, refresh the repo: refresh repo

-Importing Raspberry Pi Pipeline
+Importing the Raspberry Pi Pipeline

 source capture_pipeline_raspi.tcl